-“I was very shy as a child,” Devann says, “I didn’t try to open up to anybody and she [Jan] was somebody that I knew instantly I was going to have a connection with.”
-This connection allowed them to become fast friends and their relationship blossomed as they began to understand each other’s unique interests and talents.
+“I was very shy as a child,” Devann said.
+“I didn’t try to open up to anybody, and she [Jan] was somebody that I knew instantly I was going to have a connection with.”
+This connection allowed them to become fast friends, and their relationship blossomed as they began to understand each other’s unique interests and talents.
 Jan exposed Devann to a number of new experiences across the state, “We visited places like museums, home show, rock show, the circus, the country fair, and we went to restaurants, movies and concerts.”

-Although from a young age Devann struggled with her schoolwork, Jan’s unique gift of teaching, and Devann’s perseverance, allowed Devann to see progress in her work, and build her self-confidence.
+Although from a young age Devann struggled with her schoolwork, Jan’s unique gift of teaching, and Devann’s perseverance, allowed Devann to see progress in her work and build her self-confidence.
 She held on tightly to the idea that with support and a growth mindset, she could accomplish anything.
-“During our visits, we always did at least a half-hour of homework or reading, then we would have fun,” Jan shares.
+“During our visits, we always did at least a half-hour of homework or reading; then we would have fun,” Jan shared.
 The fun activities were Devann’s incentive to complete schoolwork and do well on tests.
-“I wanted to pass the tests because I wanted to do the fun things,” she laughs.
+“I wanted to pass the tests because I wanted to do the fun things,” she laughed.

 Devann was proud of Jan and loved that her Friend could support her whole family too.
-“Jan had my mom’s back, so did everyone else in the program,” she explains.
+“Jan had my mom’s back, so did everyone else in the program,” she explained.

-But tragedy struck when Jan received a call from Devann saying, “Mom’s gone.”
-Three days before Christmas during her freshman year in high school, Devann’s mom unexpectedly passed away leaving Devann along and scared.
+But tragedy struck when Jan received a call from Devann and said, “Mom’s gone.”
+Three days before Christmas during her freshman year in high school, Devann’s mom unexpectedly passed away, leaving Devann alone and scared.
 At that moment, Jan said her heart broke for Devann, as she realized how she must have felt all night waiting for the ambulance by herself.
-Devann was forced to grow up very quickly after that, but says, “Jan was there for me.
+Devann was forced to grow up very quickly after that, but said, “Jan was there for me.
 She made me feel that I wasn’t alone.”

 After graduation Devann moved in with her boyfriend and moved on to her next goal, enrolling in the College of Cosmetology.
 She worked hard and received her beautician’s license and got a full-time job.
 She later married her boyfriend and became a step-mom to his son, and they later had a son together.
 Devann hopes to someday open up her own beauty salon with her sister.